Zilvaro/my-digitalz/README.md

 ![color scheme](./readme-assets/digitalz-color-scheme-small.jpg)

-Font-family is a standard one, that looks great on multiple browsers: 'Segoe UI', sans-serif.
+Font-family is a standard one, that looks great on multiple browsers: **'Segoe UI', sans-serif**.

 <a name="wire-flow"></a>